Iceland’s Amazing Landscapes: Touring the Land of Trolls and Tolkien

 Not that such stories are all hallowed tales of yore.
 More than half of modern Icelanders, studies show, believe in elven creatures called huldufólk, or hidden people.
 There’s even an Iceland elf tour that you can take while you’re here.
 Visitors can also find out more about the Hidden People at The Elf School in Reykjavik.
 Magnus Skarphedinsson, its headmaster since its founding 31 years ago, says the country’s isolation has let such beliefs endure where, elsewhere, modern scientific thinking has wiped them out.

 Magnus takes belief in elves seriously and considers them a boon to the island.
 “Elves have helped people lost in the highlands or caught between farms in crazy weather – elves took them in and gave them shelter,” he says.
 “Old fishermen tell tales of when, before rescue boats and weather forecasts, they’d learn from elves of a deadly storm front advancing and would resist going out to sea.”

 Now that modernity has come to Iceland, though, Magnus thinks the country will lose belief in elves in a century or two.
 “They’re more afraid of us than ever before because we’re not as honest,” he says.

 Children can still see elves, Magnus believes.
 “A lot of human kids play with elf kids.
 We lose the ability when we’re six to eight years old.”
-So, if you want to improve your chances of encountering an elf in Iceland – this myth-like land where such beings seem remarkably plausible – you know what to do: bring the family and explore the island’s geographic wonders.
+So, if you want to improve your chances of encountering an elf in Iceland – this myth-like land where such beings seem remarkably plausible – you know what to do: bring the family and explore Middle Earth’s inspiration.